adrianocaiafa/poc-smarts-contracts-basic/README.md

 # SimpleNotes

 `SimpleNotes` is a minimal on-chain notes contract written in Solidity.
-It allows users to create, like, pin, and soft-delete notes, while keeping a simple and gas-conscious data model.
+It allows users to create, like, pin, and soft-delete notes while keeping a simple and gas-efficient data model.

-The goal of this project is to serve as a clean, educational PoC (proof of concept) for basic CRUD-style patterns on EVM smart contracts, and to be a good sandbox for iterative improvements (archiving, visibility, gas optimizations, tests, etc.).
+This project serves as a clean, educational PoC (proof of concept) for basic CRUD-style patterns on EVM smart contracts and as a sandbox for gradual feature improvements (archiving, visibility, gas optimizations, tests, etc.).

 ---

-## Features
+## ✨ Features

 - Create notes associated with the caller (`msg.sender`)
-- Soft delete notes (flag as deleted instead of removing from storage)
+- Soft delete notes (mark as deleted instead of removing from storage)
 - Like notes once per address
 - Pin a single note per user
 - List:
-  - A single note by id
+  - A single note by ID
   - All notes created by the caller
   - All notes created by a specific owner
 - Pause/unpause mutating operations (owner-only)

 ---

-## Contract Overview
+## 📜 Contract Overview

+### Struct

 ```solidity
 struct Note {